VDuchauffour/RFCEurope/README.txt

 Allowed crusades against independent Jerusalem.
 Added barbarian Palermo and moved Naples to be a better city.
 Added Levant to catholic war maps so crusaders actually do something.
+Pope and Indies can't found corporations.
+New 3rd Swedish UHV
+Excluded Huelva of Portugal spawn zone.
+Milan and Firenze respawn if razed.

 Translations:
 French text updates merged in.